 The first, through the Pyrenees to Burgos is gorgeous and mountainous with lush landscapes and even lusher vineyards (Hola, La Rioja!).
 This part is for the body.
 This was where I had to get used to walking 20-25 km every day with a full backpack and the part which had me questioning whether I could actually do this.

 The second part, known as the Meseta, from Burgos to Leon, is a flat, agricultural area.
-Many pilgrims chose to skip this, but it was a beautiful part of the Camino for me and a great rest for my body.
+Many pilgrims walking the Camino solo chose to skip this, but it was a beautiful part of the journey for me and a great rest for my body.
 This is the part for your mind.
 I loved the landscape, but honestly, there’s not much to look at, so it forces you to look inwards, at yourself, at your habits and patterns, at the things you want to change.
 I also found that this was the time where I really started to let go and get in the Camino groove.

 The third part, from Leon and through the stunning green hills and farms of Galicia to Santiago de Compostela is for your spirit.
 This is where I felt mentally and emotionally strong and refreshed and did not want it to end.